tdauth/dmdf/README.md

 It has to be improved to support more Doxygen keywords.
 TODO Add a script for Jenkins to this repository which generates the API documentation for The Power of Fire.

+### Testing <a name="source_code_testing"></a>
+Currently, there is no debugger for JASS.
+Patch 1.29 will bring debugging events and logging functionality which will help to find serious bugs.
+There is some unit tests in the directory [Test](./src/Asl/Test) for the ASL.
+Much more tests need to be added in the future.
+The tests can be run with the following chat commands when the map has been saved with the debug mode of vJass:
+* `debugstring`- Runs string debug.
+* `debugmultiboardbar` - Runs multiboard bar debug.
+* `debuglist` - Runs list debug.
+* `debugtd` - Runs time of day debug.
+* `debugtimer` - Runs timer debugging hook function.
+* `debugdesync` - Runs desync test.
+* `debugbonusmod` - Runs Bonus Mod test.
+* `debugbash` - Tests ShowBashTextTagForPlayer().
+* `debugimage` - Tests CreateImageForPlayer().
+* `debugnatives` - Test if option A_DEBUG_NATIVES does work.

+A new cheat command has to be added for each new unit test to the file [Library Utilities.j](./src/Asl/Systems/Debug/Library%20Utilities.j).

+TODO Add unit tests for the modification itself.

+Cheats help manual testing when the map is saved in the debug mode of vJass.
+The library [Library Utilities.j](./src/Asl/Systems/Debug/Library%20Utilities.j) and the struct [GameCheats](./src/Game/Struct%2Game%20Cheats.j) provide many custom cheat commands for testing the maps.

 ## Advanced Script Library <a name="asl"></a>
 The Advanced Script Library (short ASL) is the core of this modification.
 Its code can be found in the directory `src/ASL`.